+Neurobiology Associated with Binge Eating Disorder

-NeurobiologyMany CIH interventions reviewed here produce neurobiological alterations that oppose those known to occur in BED.
+Many CIH interventions reviewed here produce neurobiological alterations that can correct, oppose, heal, or support regulation of those known to occur in BED.
 This suggests these interventions hold potential to correct neurobiological dysregulations and alterations associated with BED and thus help alleviate BED symptoms.
-TheBED and.
-They are suitably described elsewhere (96) and findings relevant to the purposes of this review will be briefly summarized here and in Figures 1 and 2 as well as in Supplementary Figures S1–S16 in the Supplementary Materials.
+The neurobiological alterations observed in BED are complex and largely outside of this review’s scope.
+They are suitably described elsewhere (96), and findings relevant to the purposes of this review will be briefly summarized here and in Figures 1 and 2 as well as in Supplementary Figures S1–S16 in the Supplementary Materials.